-Breaking a rule means having to make an exception to it.
+Breaking a rule means having to make an exception.

-An exception means an edge case that the rule did not cover adequately or was covered by mistake.
+An exception means an edge case that the rule did not cover.

-Making an exception means that the rule was not specific enough, that it was too general, that the rule’s criteria matched against situations that the rule does not apply to.
+Making an exception means that the rule was not specific enough, that it was too general and too broad, and that the rule’s criteria matched against situations that the rule does not apply to.

 How detailed should they be?

-Rules are maps, and a map is not the territory, and if a map has every detail of the reality, then it becomes an exact copy; it becomes the reality.
+Rules are maps, and a map is not the territory.
+If a map has every detail of reality, then it becomes an exact copy; it becomes the reality.

-Maps, which rules are a derivative of, are here to abstract the unnecessary details, simplify the intricacies and complexities of reality, and make it processable for our feeble human brains, which brings up yet another question.
+Maps, which rules are a derivative of, are made to abstract unnecessary details, simplify the intricacies and complexities of reality, and make it processable for our feeble human brains.

 What is unnecessary?
 What can be left out?
-What must be included?
+What has to be included?